Committed to providing real and lasting improvements in the lives of patients, today and well into the future.

-Dr. Hartle is a clinical professor of medicine at Temple University School of Medicine.
+Dr. Hartle is a clinical professor of medicine at Geisinger Commonwealth School of Medicine and at Temple University School of Medicine.
 He has served as chairman of the medical review board of the Renal Network and on its board of trustees.
 He has also served as a nephrology representative on the Medicare Carrier Advisory Committee, as a member of the steering committee of the National Nephrology Coverage Advisory Panel and as chairman of the Renal Physicians Association Government Affairs Committee.

 “The Geisinger Medicine Institute is in a unique position.
 With healthcare moving from fee-for-service to value-based medicine faster than even most experts expected, we have the resources, research, data gathering and analysis capabilities, medical expertise and people to be a leader in advancing healthcare for the communities we serve and the nation at large.”

 Michael Fitzpatrick, MD, is cochair of Emergency Medicine for the Geisinger Medicine Institute.
 In his current role, he provides medical direction and administrative oversight for emergency services, including clinical operations for Geisinger’s central region platforms, the Geisinger Life Flight® program and EMS activities, the Emergency Medicine Residency Program and research initiatives, the Pediatric Emergency Medicine Program and all program development and staffing initiatives.